 Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-We know our easy Honey Glazed Ham recipe will be your new favorite holiday ham!
-It is so moist and flavorful, perfect for serving for Christmas, Easter, or as a family Sunday dinner.
+I know my easy Honey Glazed Ham recipe will be your new favorite holiday ham!
+It is so moist and flavorful!

 Best Holiday Ham Recipe

-You are going to blow everyone away making this incredible dish for the holidays.
+You are going to blow everyone away by making this incredible dish for the holidays.

 Each slice is brushed with our best ham glaze recipe, making every bite so moist and flavorful.
 The glaze is what sets this recipe apart and makes it the best you will ever taste!

-Our brown sugar glaze uses plenty of honey, brown sugar, and butter, with a little kick of garlic powder and pepper, for the most luscious meal.
+Our brown sugar glaze uses honey, brown sugar, and butter, with a little kick of garlic powder and pepper, for the most delicious flavor combination.

-Combine the glaze with sliced green onions, and you’re going to want to make this dish every year for the holidays… and even just for weekday supper!
+Combine the glaze with sliced green onions, and you’re going to want to make this dish every year for the holidays… and even for a Sunday Ham Dinner!

 📃 Ingredient Substitutions